What is an apprenticeship?

 Why choose Sport Structures?

-We have provided training for a large number of National Governing Bodies, National Sport Organisations, CSPs, private coaching providers and educational institutions.
+We have provided training for a large number of National Governing Bodies, National Sport Organisations, Active Partnerships, private coaching providers and educational institutions.
 We understand the demands of the sector and the skills and tools required to be suitably equipped to gain employment in sport.
-We are passionate about delivering high quality training bespoke to the participants’ needs.
+We are passionate about delivering high quality training bespoke to organisation and individual’s needs.

 Get in touch with us to see how we can support you.